 Before we get started, ensure the following requirements are met:

-- An instance of Debian 10.
+- An instance of the Debian 12 server.

 - A Fully Qualified Domain Name (FQDN) pointing to the server.